artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code:: bash

-   php symfony taxonomy:normalize --culture="fr" --taxonomy-name="Physical
+   php symfony taxonomy:normalize --culture="fr" "Physical object type"
-   object type"

 You might also run this command on English terms in the Places taxonomy like
 so: